abedra/routinator/README.md

 # Routinator

 This is the common set of configurations and scripts that I use for running my OpenBSD systems.
 The most common use I have for OpenBSD is running it as a router/firewall.
-See the [[Router/Firewall]] section below for details.

 ### What you get